Last Updated on July 9, 2023

-EDITOR’S NOTE: this is the review of the Easy Home Robotic Floor Duster.
+EDITOR’S NOTE 1: This is the review of the Easy Home Robotic Floor Duster.
 If you’re looking for the Easy Home Robotic Vacuum, you can find our review of that here.
-The 2018 version of the duster appears to be more or less like the 2017 version, although it is also $5 cheaper: $14.99 instead of $19.99.

 UPDATE 1 (1/6/18): corrected the piece to reflect how to order replacement pads.

 UPDATE 2 (12/18/18): Updated below with a 1-year progress report.

 Robot vacuums are all the rage right now.
 Robot dusters?
 Not so much.